 Unique Design Uses DaVinci Roofscapes Shake on Top and Sides of Colorado Church

-LENEXA, KAN. – Soaring 86 linear feet into the air, the steeple for the Good Shepherd Episcopal Church in Centennial, Colorado is just one of many impressive features of the sprawling church complex.
-Built in three stages starting in 1980, the contemporary style church has an interior design like the center of a rose, stained glass windows and a roof system that dips down along the sides of the building.
+Soaring 86 linear feet into the air, the steeple for the Good Shepherd Episcopal Church in Centennial, Colorado is just one of many impressive features of the sprawling church complex.
+Built in three stages starting in 1980, the contemporary style church has an interior design like the center of a rose.
+There’s also stained glass windows and a roof system that dips down along the sides of the building.

 “We selected the DaVinci products because of their aesthetics and resistance to impact and hail.
 Because our previous roofs were destroyed in hail storms we placed special emphasis on finding a top-quality roofing product that would have a 50-year limited warranty.
 We don’t want to deal with this issue again in our lifetimes.”

 “We install so many DaVinci roofs because the product is so impressive,” says Ruesta.
-“With this project it made sense for the Bellaforté Shake to be used on the roof and for the Multi-Width polymer shake to be used on the steeple and for the siding.
+“With this project it made sense for the DaVinci Shake to be used on the roof.
+Especially for the DaVinci Multi-Width polymer shake to be used on the steeple and for the siding.